kristopolous/music-explorer/readme.md

     ... chug chug chug ...
     $

-It will check all the entries for new things.
-This is like "following" and having a "feed" albiet a rather cobbled together inefficient version.
+This is effectively equivalent to the social media concept of "following" and "feed" albiet a rather cobbled together inefficient orchestration.

 ## Playing music